Pile driver: Diesel hammer

 A modern diesel pile hammer is a large two-stroke diesel engine.
 The weight is the piston, and the apparatus which connects to the top of the pile is the cylinder.
-Piledriving is started by raising the weight; usually a cable from the crane holding the pile driver — This draws air into the cylinder.
+Piledriving is started by raising the weight, usually a cable from the crane holding the pile driver, which draws air into the cylinder.
 Diesel fuel is injected into the cylinder.
 The weight is dropped, using a quick-release.
 The weight of the piston compresses the air/fuel mixture, heating it to the ignition point of diesel fuel.
 The mixture ignites, transferring the energy of the falling weight to the pile head, and driving the weight up.
 The rising weight draws in fresh air, and the cycle continues until the fuel is depleted or is halted by the crew.

 From an army manual on pile driving hammers:

 The initial start-up of the hammer requires that the piston (ram) be raised to a point where the trip automatically releases the piston, allowing it to fall.
 As the piston falls, it activates the fuel pump, which discharges a metered amount of fuel into the ball pan of the impact block.
 The falling piston blocks the exhaust ports, and compression of fuel trapped in the cylinder begins.
 The compressed air exerts a pre-load force to hold the impact block firmly against the drive cap and pile.
 At the bottom of the compression stroke, the piston strikes the impact block, atomizing the fuel and starting the pile on its downward movement.
 In the instant after the piston strikes, the atomized fuel ignites, and the resulting explosion exerts a greater force on the already moving pile, driving it further into the ground.
 The reaction of the explosion rebounding from the resistance of the pile drives the piston upward.
 As the piston rises, the exhaust ports open, releasing the exhaust gases to the atmosphere.
 After the piston stops its upward movement, it again falls by gravity to start another cycle.